Servir-Mekong/lhasa/README.md

-### The steps are meant to turn a generic Ubuntu server into an Django server hosting the LHASA-Mekong tool with PostgreSQL, Nginx, Gunicorn and Virtualenv
+### The steps are meant to turn a generic Ubuntu server into an Django server hosting the LHASA tool with PostgreSQL, Nginx, Gunicorn and Virtualenv

-### About LHASA-Mekong Tool
+### About LHASA Tool
-The LHASA-Mekong is a web application for Predicting Hydrologic Impact and Operating Pattern of Existing and Planned Reservoirs of the Lower Mekong Region.
+The LHASA is a web application for Landslide Hazard Assessment for Situational Awareness of the Mekong Region.

 ### Update Ubuntu Server
 ```